 The OA movement stems from the academic world and aims at taking advantage of the opportunities offered by the internet and the digital world to disseminate and share research outputs (especially those of basic research), without any barriers or restrictions.
 It developed as an opportunity for research to grow and advance through shared knowledge, dissemination, and free access to the results obtained by other researchers.

-OA amplifies the impact of academic literature, promotes public engagement and facilitates digital innovation.
-The aim of this page is to help all parties involved understand Bononia University Press Open Access policy.
+OA amplifies the impact of academic literature, promotes public engagement, and facilitates digital innovation.
+The aim of this page is to help all parties involved understand the Open Access policy of Bononia University Press.